Bill Text: CA AB3064 | 2023-2024 | Regular Session | Enrolled

 (1) The model name and model number of the device that is already listed on the roster.

-(2) The model name and model number of each firearm safety device the manufacturer seeks to have listed pursuant to this section.
+(2) The model name and model number of each device the manufacturer seeks to have listed pursuant to this section.

-(3) A statement, signed under penalty of perjury, that each unlisted device for which listing is sought differs from the listed device only in one or more of the ways identified in subdivision (a) and is in all other respects identical to the listed device.
+(3) A statement, signed under penalty of perjury, that each unlisted device for which listing is sought differs from the device listed on the roster only in one or more of the ways identified in subdivision (a) and is in all other respects identical to the listed device.
+For each unlisted device, the statement shall also identify each difference between the unlisted device and the device listed on the roster.

-(c) The department shall review each device submitted pursuant to this section on a case-by-case basis to determine whether new testing by a certified testing laboratory is required.
+(c) The department shall review each device submitted pursuant to this section on a case-by-case basis, including comparing the unlisted device to the listed device when necessary, to determine whether new testing by a certified testing laboratory is required.

 SEC.
 5.